WP-Autoplugin/wp-banana/README.md

 2. Click **Generate Image**.
 3. Enter your text prompt (e.g. *"banana-shaped rocket flying through space in retro 90s neon style"*).
 4. Click **Generate Image** to create the image in a few seconds.
+5. Want variations?
+Use the split button to queue 1–4 images at once, preview them in the modal, and decide which ones to save or discard before they hit the Media Library.

 ### Combine Images